Faith’s Role at Interfaith

 Interfaith was founded by a coalition of Christian churches in 1985.
 The name “Interfaith,” in our case, reflects the fact that various denominations of Christian churches have come together to support our agency.
 Our faith in Christ is the foundation of the work we do to stabilize families and equip them with the tools needed to have a high quality of life.
 We are driven to help our residents realize their full potential based on our belief in John 10:10—“I have come that they might have life and that they might have it more abundantly.”
 Our values also reflect our faith in God.

-There are no religious requirements for families participating in Interfaith’s programs.
 We warmly welcome families of any faith or no faith at all.
-We do not require participation in religious services or Bible studies.
-However, we do provide optional Christian activities such as prayer in our chapel, devotional time during job search, and referrals to places of worship.
+Families in Interfaith’s program are required to participate in religious activities hosted on-site.
+Families who do not wish to be involved in the required activity, due to religious preference, must complete a supplemental activity at the discretion of the Case Management team.
+Additionally, we provide optional Christian activities such as prayer with staff or mentors, devotional time during job search, and referrals to places of worship.

 We believe that faith is most powerful when displayed through our actions.
 Our commitment to serving our families is based on the scriptures found in James 2:15-16 which reads, “Suppose a brother or a sister is without clothes and daily food.
 If one of you says to them, ‘Go in peace; keep warm and well fed,’ but does nothing about their physical needs, what good is it?”